kangwijen/orchestrix/README.md

 - [x] List all containers
 - [x] Create a container from an image
 - [ ] Create a container from custom Dockerfile
+- [ ] Create a container from custom Compose file
 - [x] Remove a container
 - [x] Start a container
 - [x] Stop a container